weblicht/curb/src/components/APIWrapper/README.md

 return value to replace the original component definition.
 See the recipe below for more details.

+A component created with `connectWithApiQuery` automatically queries the API when the component first mounts, with the request parameters given as the `queryParams` prop, or the return value of the `propsToParams` function.

+The component also receives one additional `query` prop.
+This is a function which exposes the `doQuery` action creator, so that you can make API queries elsewhere in your component's lifecycle.
+Calling this function with a request parameters object results in a new API query.
+You can use this to e.g. fetch additional data into a data container based on user interactions.

 ## Recipe: component connected to API

 To write a new component that transparently loads data via the API: